EternityForest/AnyoneCanDoIt/MathELI5.md

 We go up a bit, and find a slice that is 0.99 wide, and the slice below the top, which is 0.01.

 We gain one, but we lose one.
-The average stays 0.5.

-We know that if we average different groups of numbers, then average the averages, the result will be the same as if we averaged everything individually.
-This means that the average width is 0.5.
+The average width of every pair of slices is 0.5, and the total width of every pair is 1, it's just distributed in different ways.

-Thus it makes sense that the area of a triangle would be half the area of the rectangle it fits in.
+Thus it makes sense that the area of a triangle would be half the area of the rectangle it fits in, because the average thickness would seem, informally, to be half the width of the base.

-This is of course probably not rigorous enough to actually be a proof in any sense of the word, but it does somewhat explain why the formula works
+This is of course probably not rigorous enough to actually be a proof in any sense of the word, but it does somewhat explain why the formula works.

+### Relationship to rectangles

+Another way to see it is that a rectangle can be cut diagonally to make two triangles, which are obviously the biggest triangles that fit in the rectangle with the base along a side, and each is half the size of the rectangle.

 ## Geometry in mechanical design